 While simple in concept, the path to implementation requires a keen understanding of digital disrupters and enablers, customer experience, and strategic value drivers such as:

 Digital disruption will create winners and losers.
-Winners will be characterized as those with a clear strategic vision, an appetite for customer analytics and technology, and a stomach for volatile innovation returns.
+Winners will be characterised as those with a clear strategic vision, an appetite for customer analytics and technology, and a stomach for volatile innovation returns.